MichaelMcCarthy117/Battleships/README.md

-# Battleships-CSHARP
+# Battleships
- Simple one sides battleships game
+ Simple one sided game of battleships